Hydrogen fuel cells

 Give the students their molecule pieces.

-These are usually gas molecules (as some students may know), but in a rocket engine, they are stored at very low temperatures, so are liquid.
+(In a rocket engine, they are stored at very low temperatures, so are liquid.)

-Tell them that in the fuel and oxidant are injected into the hot combustion chamber, where the oxygen and hydrogen chemically react to make a new molecule.
+Tell them that in the fuel and oxidant are mixed, and the oxygen and hydrogen chemically react to make a new molecule.
 Ask them to take apart their oxygen and hydrogens and rebuild two identical molecules.

 They should make two water molecules, 2 H2O.
 They might recognize this molecule when it is called by it's chemical formula.

-In the rocket combustion chamber the temperatures high enough that this water is a gas, which escapes through the nozzle and gives the rocket thrust.
+In the rocket the chemical reaction makes heat and gaseous water, which escapes through the nozzle and gives the rocket thrust.

 Other facts about rocket fuels: